ObjectModules/deploy/[Mapping]-Spreading.md

 So when applying this all together then the diagram will be shown as below:
 ![hyipworld flow](https://hyipworld.github.io/images/github/doc/figure5.png)

-To describe this diagram just consider a sense as the way below:
+To describe this diagram, let's change _hyip world_ to _Google Search_, so the _world_ is _Google_ itself,  just consider a sense way below:
-* You send a query to Google Search, this query is read by Google
+* Above line: You send a query to Google Search, this query is send to Google
-* Google process your query and display the result on your computer
+* Below line: Google process your query and display the result on your computer

 You can see that this mapping has four (4) processes, just exactly like when we count the number of elements inside a routines.